 Just like pending transactions in your bank account, unsettled funds in Robinhood are simply funds that are awaiting clearance.
 For bank deposits, it can take up to five working days for the funds to show as available in your account, whilst funds from the sale of stocks should be available within two working days.

 If you have an Instant or Gold account with Robinhood, you may be able to buy stocks with your unsettled funds.
 However, there may be limits on how much of your unsettled funds you can use depending on your tier amount, so you’ll need to check this first.
+Keep in mind that unsettled funds showing up in your account don’t mean that your money has gotten into the wrong hands – it’s a necessary feature of the Robinhood app.

+The inability to withdraw isn’t always caused by unsettled funds.
 Withdrawing funds from your Robinhood account is usually straightforward, but if you’re unable to withdraw your funds, you’ll need to check that your funds are showing as available and that you haven’t already reached your daily withdrawal limit.
 If this is the case, you should contact Robinhood support for further advice on how to withdraw your funds.